bahrus/xtal-sip/README.md

 But is this really the best approach, especially outside of development?
 Dynamically generating the list of preload tags with client-side JavaScript will of course delay the browser's ability to begin downloading the resources right away.

-That auto generation of preload tags could instead be done by the server, or during the build, but that would hurt the bandwidth savings achieved by listing the references programmatically.
+That auto generation of preload tags could instead be done by the server, or during the build, but that would hurt the bandwidth savings achieved by pgorammatically generating references from a compact representation of the references.
 In the abstract, maybe a service worker could do the trick, but the problem is the service worker can only be invoked *after* index.html (say) has loaded.

 After contemplating this dilemma, I remembered about an old, but never fully appreciated technology -- xslt.
-The idea between xslt is not that dissimilar to functional renderers like react.
+The idea behind xslt is not that dissimilar to functional renderers like react or litHTML (the only difference being that xslt is xml based, react is JavaScript based).
 The same transform can be performed on the server or on the client.
+Yes, concepts of isomorphism were around back in 2000!

 So let's use the **whole** platform, not just the fashionable recent bits.

 If we define index.xml as follows: